auroszx/pokemon-world-ds/README.md

 The game is in a **very** early stage right now, this repo is for development and bug tracking.
 If you use any of this code, please add a link or something to this repo.
 Help the project grow.

+**NOTE**: this project is abandoned and might be deleted in the future.